Effect-TS/effect/docs/modules/ReadonlyRecord.ts.md

 ## size

-Returns the number of key/value pairs in a `ReadonlyRecord`.
+Returns the number of key/value pairs in a record.

 **Signature**